nanocosmos/docs/docs/webrtc/nanostream_webrtc_api.md

 <a name="RtcUser+startBroadcast"></a>

 ### startBroadcast(config)
-Starts a broadcast to an rtmp ingest with transcoding configs.
-Note: by default, only audio transcoding is enabled, video uses h264passthrough and same codec configuration as webrtc, in which case the videobitrate parameter is ignored.
+Starts a broadcast to an RTMP ingest URL.
+Note: by default, only audio will be transcoded on server side, H264 codec will be used for video upstream and passed through directly to RTMP.
+Therefore you will find the configuration for the video upstream bitrate here: [setConfig](#RtcUser+setConfig).
+Parameters in braces "[ ]" are optional.

 **Kind**: instance method of [<code>RtcUser</code>](#RtcUser)
 **Emits**: [<code>StartBroadcastSuccess</code>](#RtcUser+event_StartBroadcastSuccess), [<code>StartBroadcastError</code>](#RtcUser+event_StartBroadcastError), [<code>BroadcastStatus</code>](#RtcUser+event_BroadcastStatus), [<code>BroadcastError</code>](#RtcUser+event_BroadcastError)